graphpaperpress/Sell-Media/README.md

 Changelog
 ---------
+= 1.2.3 =
+* Fixed issue where currency was not showing for some users
+* Fixed issue where default search would result in 404 for some results
+* Markup percentage is no longer shown on the front-end, only the adjust price is

 = 1.2.2 =
 * Fixed intermittent issue where download files would be 0kb
 * Fixed issue where downloaded zip files would unzip as zip